bringg/teleport/rfd/0203-database-healthchecks.md

 During resource onboarding, the network health of a newly registered database will be used to automatically detect misconfiguration and provide troubleshooting tips and suggestions.

+[^1]: https://goteleport.com/docs/enroll-resources/database-access/guides/ha/#combined-replicas

 ## Why

-The primary motivation for this change is to enable smarter proxy->agent routing when multiple DB agents heartbeat the same database (i.e., an HA setup [^1]).

-[^1]: https://goteleport.com/docs/enroll-resources/database-access/guides/ha/#combined-replicas

-Currently, in an HA DB agent configuration, the proxy will randomly choose one of the DB agents to handle a user connection.

-If a subset of the DB agents can't reach the database endpoint, then user connection attempts will randomly fail.

-To fix this, the Teleport proxy service can sort the DB agents by target health status and preferentially dial agents that have healthy network connectivity to the database.

-Secondary motivations for this change:
+1. Fix random user connection failures caused by network issues in HA agent deployments.
+This issue is a frequent source of support tickets and user frustration.

-1. improve database resource onboarding UX
+2. Improve database resource onboarding UX
-2. surface agent->resource connectivity issues early
+3. Surface agent->resource connectivity issues early
-3. improve troubleshooting
+4. Improve troubleshooting
-4. lay the groundwork for collecting agent->resource latency measurements that can be used to make routing decisions based on latency
+5. Lay the groundwork for collecting agent->resource latency measurements that can be used to make routing decisions based on latency

 Related issues:
 - [Database Access upstream DB health checks](https://github.com/gravitational/teleport/issues/20544)